SuzGupta/FrensList/FrensList/Notes.md

 @Attribute(.externalStorage) var photo: Data
 That tells SwiftData not to save the image data directly inside its database, but to put it alongside instead – it's much more efficient.

+what can I do to improve this now?

+I wonder how I make the list rows reorderable?
+I guess that does not go along with the query that sorts alphabetically on first name (which is probably not quite right)

+don't I need to add some sort of Photos permission to an info.plist?
+I guess not for working in the simulator?